-Loughlin, husband expected in court amid spat over lawyers
+Judge says Loughlin, husband can stick with their law firm

-BOSTON (AP) — Actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli, are expected in court to settle a dispute over their choice of lawyers in a sweeping college admissions bribery case.
+BOSTON (AP) — A judge says actress Lori Loughlin (LAWK’-lin) and her fashion designer husband, Mossimo Giannulli, can continue using a law firm that recently represented the University of Southern California.

-The couple is scheduled to appear in Boston’s federal court Tuesday to determine whether they can continue using a law firm that recently represented the University of Southern California, which is an alleged victim in the couple’s case.
+The couple appeared in Boston federal court Tuesday to settle a dispute over their choice of lawyers in a sweeping college admissions bribery case.

-Prosecutors say it poses a potential conflict of interest.
+Prosecutors had said their lawyers pose a potential conflict of interest.
 Loughlin and Giannulli say the firm’s work for USC was unrelated to the admissions case and was handled by different lawyers.

+The judge is expected to rule later on a potential conflict with another firm representing the couple that also represents other defendants in the case.

 The couple is accused of paying $500,000 to have their two daughters labeled as recruits to the USC crew team, even though neither participated in the sport.
 They have pleaded not guilty.